chandra10207/PHP-API-Test/README.md

 You will see winningtest folder on those directory.

 Now Run your server and goto localhost/winningtest.
-Change your localdost port accordingly if needed.
+Change your localhost port accordingly if needed.

 You will see the page with heading "Winning Test".
 Now you were good to go.